Common Name(s): Bois de Rose

-Sustainability: This wood species is in CITES Appendix III, and is on the IUCN Red List.
-It is listed as endangered due to a population reduction of over 50% in the past three generations, caused by a decline in its natural range, and exploitation.
+Sustainability: Dalbergia species from Madagascar are listed in the CITES Appendix II, and are on the IUCN Red List.
+They are listed as endangered due to a population reduction of over 50% in the past three generations, caused by a decline in their natural range, and exploitation.

 Common Uses: Musical instruments, inlay, fine furniture, carving, turned objects, and other small specialty wood items.

 Comments: This sought-after and prized hardwood is only found on the African island of Madagascar.
 Bois de Rose is french for “rosewood,” and it is in the true rosewood genus (Dalbergia), and could rightly be referred to as Madagascar Rosewood.
 But to avoid confusion, the common name Madagascar Rosewood belongs to another tree species endemic to Madagascar: Dalbergia baronii.

 - Amazon Rosewood (Dalbergia spruceana)